openownership/data-standard/docs/schema/concepts.rst

 Direct and indirect ownership and control
 -----------------------------------------

 BODS can be used to describe both direct ownership and control (where Person A has a direct share in Company B), or indirect ownership and control (Where Person A is an ultimate beneficial owner of B, but where there may be any number of known or unknown intermediate companies or arrangements).
-This is indicated by use of the ``interestLevel`` property that can be set for each interest declared.
+This is indicated by use of the ``directOrIndirect`` property that can be set for each interest declared.

 Immutability of statements